c-blake/bu/doc/rp.md

 use the language everywhere - as its own macro language, for compiler config via NimScript .nims files, etc.  But command prompts are still a thing.
 Sometimes you want to easily just run some calculation on some data in a file.
-Applying the insight of the first paragraph, we get something like `rp` in < 100 LoC, with an extra named field extension even.
+Applying the insight of the first paragraph, we get something like `rp` in < 100 LoC (with an extra auto-from-CSV headers named field extension!).

 The `rp --help` usage message (slightly reformatted) covers the basics.